leofavre/canivete/docs/index.md

 ### <a name="geteventpath">`getEventPath (evt)`</a>

 Returns an array with all DOM elements affected by an event.
-This function serves as a polyfill for [`Event.composedPath()`](https://dom.spec.whatwg.org/#dom-event-composedpath).
+The function serves as a polyfill for [`Event.composedPath()`](https://dom.spec.whatwg.org/#dom-event-composedpath).

 #### Parameter